Cinnamon and Ginger-scented Lamb Stew

 Heat an ovenproof braising pot over medium-high heat.
 Season the lamb generously with salt and pepper.
 Add lamb cubes and brown them well on all sides.
 Set aside.

 Add all the spices to the pan and heat them in the fat until they start to sizzle and release their aroma, about 1 minute.
-Add the onion and ginger and sauté for 5 to 7 minutes, until the onions are translucent.
-Deglaze the pan with the wine or vermouth (see note).
+Add onions and ginger and sauté for 5 to 7 minutes, until onions are translucent.
+Deglaze the pan with the wine or vermouth.

-Add the beef stock, lemon zest and juice, raisins, canned tomatoes, bay leaf and apple.
-Place in the oven and cook for 1 1/2 to 2 hours until the meat falls apart easily.
+Add beef stock, lemon zest and juice, raisins, tomatoes, bay leaf and apples.
+Place in the oven and cook for 1 1/2 to 2 hours, until the meat falls apart easily.

 When serving, drizzle the Tamarind Chutney over the stew and serve with saffron rice pilaf or polenta.